If you are a story writer or an “unpublished” author, you might want to consider starting a blog—if you don’t already have one.

-Okay, so we’ve talked about why you should start a blog in 2021, now let’s look into what’s in it for you if you start a blog in 2021.
-What can you benefit from blogging in 2021?
+Okay, so we’ve talked about why you should start a blog, now.
+Let’s move on to the second part of this post, which is, what can you benefit from blogging?
 Why would you spend money on something if you have nothing to gain, no ROI, right?

-Apart from the gratification, fame—okay, let’s not get carried away…How about something more subtle, say, popularity…That works right?—and self-fulfillment that you derive from having people read or listen to what you have to say and actually have life-changing impacts on them, however little it may be (I make people laugh with my commentaries and comedy series on this blog), in one way or the other, there are some other benefits.
+Apart from the gratification, fame mentioned earlier (okay, let’s not get carried away…How about something more subtle, say, popularity…That works right?)—and self-fulfillment that you derive from having people read or listen to your stories, and actually have life-changing impacts on them, however little it may be (I make people laugh with my commentaries and comedy series on this blog), in one way or the other.

-As of 2020, Jon Morrow makes at least $10,000 for each public speaking gig and makes up to $100,000 monthly thanks to the recognition and sales accrued over time from his blog smartblogger.com, The likes of Linda Ikeji, Uche Eze (BellaNaija), etc built businesses raking millions of nairas off their blogs.
-Blogs like The Penny Hoarder, Moz, and Lifehacker power businesses worth hundreds of millions of dollars.
+As of 2020, Jon Morrow makes at least $10,000 for each public speaking gig and makes up to $100,000 monthly thanks to the recognition and sales accrued over time from his blog smartblogger.com.

 If you have decided to develop a tough skin and still willing to shoot your shot with blogging, then let’s begin—I know right, with all that is already written, you’d think I should be rounding up, not beginning—pfft!
 What to do?